Your Swidget Privacy Guide

 Our website has forms to help users get in contact with our team.
 This is what they look like:

 The Contact Us page has a contact form that is linked to the email@example.com mailbox.
 Its purpose is to facilitate and capture inquiries to allow us to respond quickly and efficiently.

 - A section to add a customized message

-Our emails are currently managed by WordPress.
+Our emails are managed by Shopify.

 The Swidget website has a virtual assistant that allows the user to enter information.
 The information given to the chatbot contact form is linked to the firstname.lastname@example.org mailbox.
 Any information gathered from this form is for the purpose of helping service your request.